Open-Set Support Vector Machines: Experiments

 For validating the proposed method and comparing it with existing methods, we consider \gls{number-of-datasets} \glspl{dataset}.
-In the \gls{15-scenes} \gls{dataset} (with 15 classes), the images are represented by a bag-of-visual-word vector created with soft assignment \citep{Gemert2010} and max pooling \citep{Boureau2010}, based on a codebook of 1000 Scale Invariant Feature Transform (SIFT) codewords \citep{Lowe2004}. \gls{letter} \gls{dataset} (with 26 classes) represents the letters of the English alphabet (black-and-white rectangular pixel displays).
+In the \gls{15-scenes} \gls{dataset} (with 15 classes), the images are represented by a bag-of-visual-word vector created with soft assignment \cite{vanGemert2010} and max pooling \cite{Boureau2010}, based on a codebook of 1000 Scale Invariant Feature Transform (SIFT) codewords \cite{Lowe2004}. \gls{letter} \gls{dataset} (with 26 classes) represents the letters of the English alphabet (black-and-white rectangular pixel displays).
+The \gls{kddcup} \gls{dataset} (with 32 classes\footnote{Aiming at keeping the same setup across all \glspl{dataset} (see Section~\ref{sec:results}), for \gls{kddcup}, we have joined training and testing \glspl{dataset} for the experiments.
+As \gls{wsvm} cannot fit the model with classes with few samples, aiming at a paired experiment, we have kept only the classes with 10 or more samples.}) represents an intrusion detection problem on a military network environment and its feature vectors combine continuous and symbolic features.
 In the \gls{auslan} \gls{dataset} (with 95 classes), the data was acquired using two Fifth Dimension Technologies (5DT) gloves hardware and two Ascension Flock-of-Birds magnetic position trackers.
-In the \gls{caltech-256} \gls{dataset} (with 256 classes), the feature vectors consider a bag-of-visual-words characterization approach, with features acquired with dense sampling, SIFT descriptor for the points of interest, hard assignment \citep{Gemert2010}, and average pooling \citep{Boureau2010}.
-Finally, for the \gls{aloi} \gls{dataset} (with 1000 classes), the features were extracted with the Border/Interior (BIC) descriptor \citep{Stehling2002}.
+In the \gls{caltech-256} \gls{dataset} (with 256 classes), the feature vectors consider a bag-of-visual-words characterization approach, with features acquired with dense sampling, SIFT descriptor for the points of interest, hard assignment \cite{vanGemert2010}, and average pooling \cite{Boureau2010}.
+Finally, for the \gls{aloi} \gls{dataset} (with 1000 classes), the features were extracted with the Border/Interior (BIC) descriptor \cite{Stehling2002}.
 These \glspl{dataset} or other \glspl{dataset} could be used with different characterizations, however, in this work, we focus on the learning part of the problem rather than on the feature characterization one.

-In Table \ref{tab:datasets}, we summarize the main features of the considered \glspl{dataset} in terms of number of samples, number of classes, dimensionality, and approximate number of samples per class.\footnote{ Feature vectors for the \glspl{dataset} used in this work will be available upon acceptance of this manuscript. }

 \tableDatasetsInfo{}